Perinatal Trauma

 Walking Group

-Emma has set up a monthly walking group in the Selwyn area for anyone who has experienced difficult or traumatic experiences during the perinatal period.
+Emma has set up a monthly walking group at different locations in Selwyn and Ōtautahi for anyone who has experienced distressing or traumatic experiences during the perinatal period.